 - The use of cyanide is not included in the design.
-A flotation concentrate product will be shipped from the Puerto Viejo port to international smelters; - 100% of the waste rock from the underground mine will be returned back underground as backfill to eliminate the potential for acid rock drainage; - The project is designed to capture run-off water to supply the mine, thus avoiding any water taking from the San Juan river; - Tailings from the process plant will be filtered, dried and placed in a dry stack storage facility.
-No tailings ponds or dam structures will be required; - Power will be supplied by a line connection to the domestic power grid; - Ventilation fans will be located underground to reduce noise; and - No relocation of the Hondo Valle village, or any settlements.
+A flotation concentrate product will be shipped from the Puerto Viejo port or the Barahona port to international smelters; - 100% of any acid generating waste rock from the underground mine will be returned back underground as backfill to eliminate the potential for acid rock drainage; - The project is designed to capture run-off water to supply the mine, thus avoiding any water extraction from the San Juan river; - Some tailings will be returned underground.
+The remaining tailings from the process plant will be filtered, dried and placed in a dry stack storage facility.
+No tailings ponds or dam structures will be required; - Power will be supplied by a line connection to the domestic power grid; - Ventilation fans will be located underground to reduce noise; and - No relocation of the Hondo Valle village is envisaged, or any settlements.